 If you’re wondering what does GDPR stand for, we share all of the details about the General Data Protection Regulation (GDPR) and why it should matter to you.

-If you’ve been wondering what GDPR stands for and what changes it’s going to mean for you and your business, then you’re in the right place.
+If you’ve been wondering what GDPR stands for and what changes it will mean for you and your business, then you’re in the right place.

-Rather than feeling overwhelmed by all the information out there, we have put together this article to help you understand exactly what GDPR is, and why it should matter to you and your business.
+Rather than feeling overwhelmed by all the information, we have put together this article to help you understand exactly what GDPR is, and why it should matter to you and your business.

-We share all of the important information about the General Data Protection Regulation in this article so you can gain a better understanding of it, for your business.
+We share all of the important information about the General Data Protection Regulation in this article so you can better understand it for your business.

 What is the GDPR?

-The GDPR or the General Data Protection Regulation is a law which is set to replace the rather dated 1995 Data Protection Directive.
+The GDPR, or the General Data Protection Regulation, is a law set to replace the rather dated 1995 Data Protection Directive.

 Adopted on April 14th, 2016, the GDPR comes into force this month.
-This brand new policy gives consumers total control of their data and will affect companies who are in the European Union but also will affect those that have operations and customers there too.
+This brand-new policy gives consumers total control of their data.
+It will affect companies that are in the European Union, as well as those that have operations and customers there.

 Some of you may not be aware of this new legislation, but you should pay attention.
-If any aspect of your business is offering goods or services to people within the European Union or monitors the behavior of them, you’ll need to comply.
+If any aspect of your business is offering goods or services to people within the European Union or monitors their behavior, you’ll need to comply.

 With a total population of 505 million people living in the EU, that’s a lot of potential customers that your business could be reaching, and needs to be compliant with this new law.